By Brianna Riley • Last updated: Wednesday Feb 1st, 2023

 Product Recommendations are the cornerstone of personalisation.

 45% of consumers are more likely to shop on a site that offers personalised recommendations, and 56% of shoppers are more likely to return to an online store that offers product recommendations (Evergage).
 With these statistics, it’s no surprise that product recommendations account for 31% of eCommerce revenue.

-Using personalised product recommendations, eCommerce retailers can present highly relevant products at multiple touchpoints in the shopping process.
+Using personalised product recommendations based on historical data or an individual’s browsing history allows you to present highly relevant products at multiple touchpoints in the shopping process.

 Not only are product recommendations fundamental for a personalised shopping experience, but they also make it easier and quicker for eCommerce retailers to guide customers through their conversion funnel.

 On-site notifications, what we call Prompts, can communicate useful information and friendly reminders to customers in a precise and timely fashion.
 With tailored messaging, customers feel that the notification is specifically for them.

 Prompts are often the most beneficial in leveraging scarcity, a marketing tactic that uses the fear of loss to sell more, increasing a customer’s perceived value of a product.

 Research into scarcity marketing shows that customers place a higher value on products that are of limited availability.

 Prompts can be used on product pages to show how many customers are currently looking at the same product, how many times the product has been purchased in the last 24 hours or offering a discount code that expires in an hour.

 When consumers find out that their favourite product is almost out of stock or they only have 48 minutes left to use their discount code, the customer purchases a lot faster and often with less thought.